 Though Fashion Nova has five brick-and-mortar stores in California, its social media presence has made it a standout among other fast-fashion retailers.
 The brand reached 6 million Instagram followers last month, three years after launching the online store.
 Saghian says the company has experienced "explosive growth" in sales within the last year, claiming that three-quarters of its customers return to the site within 90 days.
 And according to Saghain, Fashion Nova has the supply to meet the demand.
 He says they add 400 to 500 new styles to the site each week.

-Saghian claims he now employs more than 600 people and has a dedicated online and social media team that has perfected the art of selling to its customers, who are young women between the ages of 18 and 25.
-For example, one of its knit sets is called "Netflix and Chill."
+Saghian says he now employs more than 600 people and has a dedicated online and social media team that has perfected the art of selling to its customers, who are young women between the ages of 18 and 25.
+One of its knit sets is called "Netflix and Chill."
 There's a skirt named "Internet Famous."
 The brand's followers willingly tag Fashion Nova in its selfies and "outfit of the day" posts on Instagram—and Fashion Nova engages with every customer-tagged photo, through likes, comments, and reposts.
 "We repost about 30 customer photos a week," Saghian says.

 The brand is hyper-engaged on Instagram.
 It posts hundreds of photos within a week's time.
-By comparison, competitor Asos, a UK-based online retailer founded 17 years ago, will post around 20 photos to its followers in the same time period.
+By comparison, competitor Asos, a UK-based online retailer founded 17 years ago, will post around 20 photos in the same time period.

 "Instagram is so visual, and it's ripe for retailers to have direct access to their customers," says Gabriella Santaniello, a Los Angeles–based retail analyst and founder of A Line Partners.
 Social media allows brands to bypass fashion editors and use celebrities to directly connect with consumers.
 "Instagram takes it down to a very personal level," says Santaniello, explaining the appeal of Fashion Nova's use of influencers on the social network.